 The color palette is a linear gradient of colors that smoothly maps a single numerical value onto a particular color.
 Two such mappings are always in effect. palette frac maps a fractional value between 0 and 1 onto the full range of the color palette. palette cb maps the range of the color axis onto the same palette.
 See set cbrange (p.
-142).
+159).
 See also set colorbox (p.
-78).
+99).
 You can use either of these to select a constant color from the current palette.

 "palette z" maps the z value of each plot segment or plot element into the cbrange mapping of the palette.
-This allows smoothly-varying color along a 3D line or surface.
-It also allows coloring 2D plots by palette values read from an extra column of data.
+This allows smoothly-varying color along a 3d line or surface.
+It also allows coloring 2D plots by palette values read from an extra column of data (not all 2D plot styles allow an extra column).

-15.1.1 Linecolor variable
+16.1.1 Rgbcolor variable